mdaya/hla_la_typing/README.md

 ### ref_fasta_file_name

-The reference fasta file used originally to create the CRAM file
+The reference fasta file used originally to create the CRAM file.
+A corresoponding index file should also be available.

 ### graph_dir